cambridge-collection/cambridge-collection.github.io/docs/setup-local-viewer.md

 - Custom Configuration

-    You can use the environment variables:
+    If you have checkout out the data repository at the same level as the viewer you should not need to alter the configuration, however if you have a different setup you can use the environment variables:

     - CUDL_VIEWER_CONFIG should point to local path for the file cudl-global.properties
     - CUDL_VIEWER_DATA should point to local path of cudl-data (containing JSON and Data subdirs)
     - CUDL_VIEWER_CONTENT should point to local path of cudl-viewer-content (HTML content)
     - CUDL_DB_HOST_PORT port for the local db

+    See the docker-compose.yml for the default values for these.

-    *[TODO: We can default to use the above sample data set and add an extra file:cudl-defaults.env to point to cudl data for Cambridge developers, etc]*
+    *[TODO: CUDL VIEWER branch 'sample-data-source' uses the sample data.
+We probably want to merge into master and add an extra file:cudl-defaults.env to point to cudl data for Cambridge developers, etc]*

 ## Maven Build